SDK reference

 createSalePayOrder

 Creates a PayOrder with mode SALE.
-This is used for merchant sales where the payment is settled to the merchant's configured settlement currency.
+This is used for merchant sales where payment is settled to the configured settlement currency.

-This method requires an authorization signature generated using generateAuthorizationSignature.
+This method requires an API secret for authorization.
+The signature is generated internally using generateAuthorizationSignature.

 Parameters:

-• params (SalePayOrderParams): Parameters required to create a sale PayOrder
+• params (PayOrderParams): Parameters required to create a sale PayOrder

-• destination_value_usd: The USD value of the sale
+• intent (PayOrderIntent): The intent of the order

 createRefundPayOrder